Monalisa (film): Production

 The film is produced by Dushyanth, the leader of the Karnataka Youth Congress.
 Sadha made her Kannada debut with this film.
 Babji of the Babji-Sandeep music duo changed his name to Valisha.
 Bhavya, who played Dhyan's mother in Nanna Preethiya Hudugi (2001), plays the same role in this film.
 The film was shot in Bangalore.
 The song "Nannusiru Neene" was shot in Thailand.

 Themes and influences

 A man who falls in love with a woman that is a duplicate of his previous lover was the main plotline of Parthiban Kanavu (2003).
 The second half of the film, apart from the climax, where Dhyan (Dhyan) fails to be a responsible husband is similar to Eradu Kanasu (1974) where Ramu (Dr. Rajkumar) fails to lead a normal married life.

 Soundtrack

 The music of the film was composed by Valisha-Sandeep duo.
 The song "Chori Chori" is inspired from "Habibi Dah (Nari Narain)", which was sung by Hisham Abbas and Bombay Jayashri.
-The song "Car Car Huduga" is inspired from "Dil Ding Dong Ding Bole" from Kucch To Hai (2003), which was sung by Sunidhi Chauhan and KK.